Global PC Shipments Fall 15.5 Percent in Q3 2022: Counterpoint

-The global PC shipments of Q3 2022 has once again faced double-digit fall, according to a Counterpoint report.
+Global PC shipments in Q3 2022 has once again faced a double-digit fall, according to a Counterpoint report.
 For the third quarter, the global PC shipments declined 15.5 percent YoY and reached 71.1 million units.
 This comes a quarter after the shipments faced the largest YoY decline since Q2 2013.
 In Q3 2022, major laptop brands like Lenovo, HP, Dell, Asus and others recorded a fall compared to the shipments registered in Q3 2021.
 However, Apple turns out to be the only PC brand among the top manufacturers to have excelled, as compared to the same quarter in the previous year.

 A recent Counterpoint research has reported a 15.5 percent decline in the global PC shipments in Q3 2022.
 As reported, the PC shipments have reached 71.1 million units this year, even lower than the data recorded in the previous quarter.
 This surprisingly comes amid the season of peak consumer device sales.